aanikina/co1111k2_dev/readme.md

 ## About

 This repository contains source code of the web application made as part of the "CO1111 Computing Challenge" course.
-Live version can be seen [here](https://co1111k2.herokuapp.com).

 ## How to use